Hiwonder-docs/ArmPi-mini/source/docs/8_ai_vision.md

 The second parameter `size` is the size of the output image.

-The third parameter `interpolation=cv2.INTER_NEAREST` is interpolation method. `INTER_NEAREST` is the earest Neighbour Interpolation.
-INTER_LINEAR is the Bilinear Interpolation.
+The third parameter `interpolation=cv2.INTER_NEAREST` is interpolation method.

+`INTER_NEAREST` is the earest Neighbour Interpolation.

+`INTER_LINEAR` is the Bilinear Interpolation.
 If the last parameter is not modified, this method “INTER_LINEAR” will be used by default.

-INTER_CUBIC: Bicubic interpolation within a 4x4 pixel neighborhood.
+`INTER_CUBIC`: Bicubic interpolation within a 4x4 pixel neighborhood.
 INTER_LANCZOS4: Lanczos interpolation within an 8x8 pixel neighborhood.

 **(2) Gaussian filter**